open-education-hub/essentials-security/explaining-the-internet/index.md

 ### Challenge - They See Me Running

-- use `netstat` to find a server
+There' s a quiz server running on the remote host.
+Find the port on which the server is listening.
-- use `nc` to talk to the server and answer its questions.
+Then use `netcat` (`nc`) to "talk" to the server and answer its questions.
+Upon a correct answer, the server will give you a flag.

 ### Challenge - Connecting People

 - 2 running machines.
 - find a way to ssh from one to the other

-### Challenge - Ping Service
+### Challenge - Pinger

 The service can ping any IP by running the follwing command:
 ```